-Fundamentals of Wavelets, Filter Banks and Time Frequency Analysis.
-Professor Vikram M. Gadre.
-Department Of Electrical Engineering.
+Foundations of wavelets and multirate digital signal processing.
+Professor Vikram M Gadre Department of Electrical engineering.
 Indian Institute of Technology Bombay.
-Week-2.
-Lecture-7.1.
-Moving From Z-domain to Frequency domain.
-(Refer Slide Time: 00:18) Foundations of Wavelets & Multirate Digital Signal Processing So far, we have covered the analysis and synthesis filter banks in time domain.
-In this lecture, we will first review the basics of z-transform.
-The concept of ROC will be used to show the relationship of z-transform to Discrete Time Fourier Transform.
-This will be used to later get the frequency response of Analysis Low Pass as well as High Pass Filters.
+Lecture -7.
+Module-1.
+Moving from Z domain to frequency domain.

+Foundations of Wavelets & Multirate Digital Signal Processing

+- So far, we have covered the analysis and synthesis filter banks in time domain. - In this lecture, we will first review the basics of z-transform. - The concept of ROC will be used to show the relationship of z-transform to Discrete Time Fourier Transform. - This will be used to later get the frequency response of Analysis Low Pass as well as High Pass Filters.

 Prof. Vikram M. Gadre, Department of Electrical Engineering, IIT Bombay

-A very warm welcome to the lecture on the subject of wavelets and multirate digital signal processing.
+A very warm welcome to the 7th lecture on the subject of wavelets and multi-wave digital signal processing.
 Recall that we had ended the previous lecture by hinting at the structure of the synthesis filter bank corresponding to the Haar multi-resolution analysis.
 Today we begin by looking at both the analysis side and the synthesis side once again.
 I mean the analysis filter bank and the synthesis filter back in the Haar multiresolution analysis.
 So, I will just put on the 2 filter banks clearly.

-(Refer Slide Time: 1:12) WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP AAR ANALYSIS You will recall that on the analysis side we had a structure like this, we had the sequence, let us call it x of n corresponding to this the function V 1.
+You will recall that on the analysis side we had a structure like this, we had the sequence, let us call it X of N corresponding to this the function in V 1.
 Essentially it was subjected to the action of 2 filters, filter of the form half 1 + Z inverse and other one of the form half 1 - Z inverse, followed by a downsampling by 2.
-(Refer Slide Time: 2:45)